 PART 7 – OFFICE BEARERS

-The President or in the Presidents absence, the Secretary or the Treasurer shall act as chairman at each general meeting and of each meeting of the Fishing Committee
+The Chairman or in the absence of the Chairman, the Secretary or the Treasurer shall act as chairman at each general meeting and of each meeting of the Fishing Committee

-If the President and the Secretary and the Treasurer or unwilling to act, the members present at the meeting shall elect one of their number to act as the chairman
+If the Chairman and the Secretary and the Treasurer are unwilling to act, the members present at the meeting shall elect one of their number to act as the chairman

 The Treasurer shall ensure that all monies received are paid into the Bank Account.
-Payments shall be made through a petty cash system or by a cheque signed by two (2) signatories authorized by the Fishing Committee, namely President, Treasurer or Secretary
+Payments shall be made through a petty cash system or by a cheque signed by two (2) signatories or by debit card (limit $1,000) authorized by the Fishing Committee, namely Chairman , Treasurer or Secretary

 PART 8 – SPECIAL RESOLUTIONS